 • Serving as president of the Canadian Association of Professional Speakers (CAPS) - Edmonton Chapter.

-• 20+ years experience working as a school counsellor, special education teacher, program director, executive director and sport consultant.
+• 20+ years experience working as a school counsellor, special education teacher, program director, sport consultant, career and employment consultant and executive director.

 • Acting in several television commercials including "Bright Nights" and "Buffet Royal".